"I speak for the building, as the building has no voice"

 Carrying out exterior works within a Protected View would not normally be classed as exempted development if they materially change the character of the area, even if they would be classed as exempted in other areas.
 Thus planning permission would be required for many even quite minor exterior works.

-Josepha Madigan TD, The Minister for the Culture, Heritage and the Gaeltacht is responsible for the protection of our archaeological heritage, including the licensing of archaeological excavations, through the exercise of powers under the National Monuments Acts 1930 to 2004.
+Malcolm Noonan TD, The Minister of State for Heritage and Electoral Reform is responsible for the protection of our archaeological heritage, including the licensing of archaeological excavations, through the exercise of powers under the National Monuments Acts 1930 to 2004.

 Monuments are protected under the National Monuments Acts in a number of ways: